Production-Grade Data Quality Monitoring for FSMA 204 Traceability Records

 logger.warning(json.dumps(audit_entry))

-# Production: publish to Kafka/SQS DLQ topic or write to immutable compliance ledger
+# Production: publish to Kafka/SQS DLQ topic or write to an immutable compliance ledger

 return audit_entry